alexandre2004costa/IAS_Individual_Project/explanations/robustness.md

 ## 2. Metric Definitions

 ### A. Stability Score (The "Flicker" Test)
+Based on "Certified Adversarial Robustness via Randomized Smoothing"(https://arxiv.org/abs/1902.02918).
+Idea taken: While the paper focuses on "certifying" deep learning, the underlying mechanism—adding Gaussian noise to an input and checking if the prediction stays consistent—is the standard way to quantify a model's local stability.
 *Does the model give consistent answers for virtually identical inputs?*

 We take a data point $x$ and generate variations $x'$ by adding small, random Gaussian noise ($\sigma=0.05$).
 We then check if the model's prediction changes.